 Covent Garden: best known for its cobbled central piazza, where tourists flock to eat, drink and shop, sneaking in a quick selfie with a mime or some fella dressed up as the tin man along the way.

 Also, the heart of London’s theatre land – the epitome of ‘let’s catch an early drink or dinner before catching a show’.
 There are 13 different playhouses to choose from, as well as food spanning the globe.
-Old school stalwarts like The Delaunay and J Sheekey sit alongside modern trailblazers like sustainability-focused Warehouse and tasting-menu only (served directly from the counter-top) Kebab Queen.
+Covent Garden’s restaurants sees old school stalwarts like The Delaunay and J Sheekey sit alongside modern trailblazers like Kebab Queen, whose tasting menu is served directly onto the counter-top.

 A thriving garden indeed.

 Log In to add this to My Saved Articles

 Not a member and want to find out more then click here

 7 Day Free Trial

 We rely on member reviews to help keep The Nudge honest, accurate & continually up to date with the very best of London - so thank you!